How to Write Effective Alt Text

 Most social media platforms now allow you to add alt text to images.

-For more examples on alt text, plus other essential tools that modern-day marketers need to know, watch the webinar, a The Marketer’s Toolkit for Accessible Digital Media below!
+For more examples of alt text & other essential tools for modern-day marketers, watch the webinar The Marketer’s Toolkit for Accessible Digital Media below!